What time is John Bishop: In Conversation With on TV?

 What can I expect from the show?

 Most TV chat shows have a handful of guests who get to plug their film/TV series/book and hopefully tell a funny anecdote or two.
 John Bishop’s show is different.
-It’s more like Piers Morgan’s Life Stories as there’s only one guest (in this first edition it’s Hollywood actress Lindsay Lohan) so the conversations are more intimate and occasionally revealing.
+It’s more like Piers Morgan’s Life Stories as there’s only one guest so the conversations are more intimate and occasionally revealing.

-There was only a brief preview clip available but Lohan seems to open up about her life and career, including a difficult relationship with her father, whom she describes as being a Jekyll and Hyde character.
+The singer talks about his rise to fame since The X Factor, life in the public eye and the strain that being a pop star has placed on his family life.

 How many episodes are in this series?